 "You're aware of it?"

-"I am," Atem said, and then thought for a moment.
-"Although…"
+"I am," Atem said, and then thought a little.
+"Only......"

-"Whether what lured me was the ta'amiya."
+"Whether what lured me was the ta'meya."

-The three looked at him.
+The three of them looked at him.

 "One person."

-Joey broke into loud laughter.
+Joey burst into enormous laughter.

-"He called it a proof-of-concept."
+"He said it was a feasibility trial."

-"That's an excuse."
+"That's an excuse!"

-Atem took a bite of ta'amiya.
+Atem took a bite of ta'meya.

 Yugi hadn't said anything.